-Upon receiving her master’s degree Ms. Hedrick pursued a career in program development in the EAP field.
-She served as the Deputy Director of NYC Department of Transportation EAP for ten years, heading up the training and organizational development component.
-Major projects included “Work and family life” programs, supervisory and managerial staff development, organizational change, stress prevention, and conflict management training.
-Ms. Hedrick then assumed the position of Deputy Director of the city-wide Employee Assistance Program, where she developed a Trauma Intervention Program for non-uniformed city employees assaulted in the line-of-duty.
-For this multi-faceted treatment, advocacy, and disability management program, she received the Sloan Public Service Award in 1997.
+Ms. Hedrick served as the Deputy Director of NYC Department of Transportation Employee Assistance Program for ten years, heading up the training and organizational development component.
+Major projects included “work and family life” programs, supervisory and managerial staff development, organizational change, stress prevention, and conflict management training.
+Ms. Hedrick then assumed the position of Deputy Director of the city-wide Employee Assistance Program, where she developed a Trauma Intervention Program for non-uniformed city employees assaulted in the line of duty.
+For this multi-faceted treatment, advocacy, and disability management program, she received the 1997 Sloan Public Service Award.

-She has also worked on major applied research projects at St. John’s University Psychology Department, developing and conducting stress, anger, and conflict management treatment protocols for victims of abuse and women with AIDS.
-Ms. Hedrick is also engaged in private clinical practice, specializing in the treatment of affective and personality disorders, learning and attention deficit disorders, and PTSD.
+Ms. Hedrick has also worked on major applied research projects in the Psychology Department at St. John’s University, developing and conducting stress, anger, and conflict management treatment protocols for victims of abuse and women with AIDS.
+She maintains a private clinical practice, and specializes in the treatment of affective and personality disorders, learning and attention deficit disorders, and PTSD.
 She earned her MS from the Columbia School of Social Work in 1982.